-The Great Indian Beatbox Festival will take place in Mumbai in December.
-Organised by BBXINDIA, the festival aims to “grow beatboxing culture in India, combine all the components of hip-hop and other art forms, and produce an extraordinary experience.”
+Organised by BBXINDIA, The Great Indian Beatbox Festival aims to “grow beatboxing culture in India, combine all the components of hip-hop and other art forms, and produce an extraordinary experience.”

 The festival has three main components: the Indian Beatbox Championship (IBC) 2022, the Beatbox Music Concert, and a Beatbox Workshop.
-Last held in 2018, the forthcoming edition of the festival will include India’s first beatbox concert, a competition between the top 130+ artists in India, and beatboxing and acapella performances.
-Some of the local and international acts slated to perform include DVK, the winner of India’s Got Talent, along with Voctronica, Berywam, Mad Twinz and ball-Zee.
+The latest edition of the festival in 2022 included India’s first beatbox concert, a competition between the top 130+ artists in India, and beatboxing and acapella performances.
+Some of the local and international acts who performed at the event include DVK, the winner of India’s Got Talent, along with Voctronica, Berywam, Mad Twinz and ball-Zee.

 Check out more music festivals here.

 The Great Indian Beatbox Festival is a festival of choice for those who want to experience music in the most unseen and unheard form.
 You will be fascinated by the artists as they demonstrate their ability to produce a complete musical presentation with their mouths that spans a wide range of genres and sounds.

 At the festival, you will get to experience captivating beatbox and acapella performances by nationally & internationally acclaimed beatboxers, live music created right in front of you with different sounds and vocals, exhilarating beatboxing battles amongst top 200 artists from all over India and witness the emergence of the INDIAN BEATBOX CHAMPIONS 2022.